Your Guide to Masseter Botox for Face Slimming

 Less common:

-• Smile asymmetry or drooling if the injection is placed too far forward
+- Smile asymmetry or drooling if the injection is placed too far forward/close to the cheek

-• Paradoxical bulging — where parts of the muscle shrink unevenly, giving a slightly wavy jawline
+- Paradoxical bulging/hyperplasia – where parts of the muscle shrink unevenly, giving a slightly wavy jawline.
+This can be corrected by an easy follow-up injection of Botox by your practitioner.

-• Hollow cheeks or early jowling if the muscle shrinks too much and no longer supports the tissue above it
+- Hollow pre-auricular area or early jowling if the muscle shrinks too much and no longer supports the tissue around it.
+This is typically corrected by ceasing the masseter muscle injections by allowing the muscle to rebound to it’s original shape and size.

 Rare:

-• Dry mouth (if the parotid gland is accidentally affected)
+- Dry mouth (if the parotid gland is accidentally affected, though this typically requires a very high dose in this gland)

 The most common effect is mild chewing fatigue, especially with harder foods.
 This usually fades quickly, as the rest of your masseter and nearby muscles adjust and take over.

 Smile asymmetry is another one to watch out for.
-It’s why your injector needs to place Botox carefully — not too far forward, and not unevenly from side to side (unless they’re correcting an existing imbalance).
+It’s why your injector needs to place Botox carefully – not too far medial (forward) or superficial, and not unevenly from side to side (unless they’re correcting an existing imbalance).
 The risorius muscle, which helps lift the corners of your mouth, sits right next to the masseter and is easy to hit if someone isn’t familiar with facial anatomy.

-Most patients are happy with their results.
-When people stop getting masseter Botox, it’s usually because of cost, or because they didn’t love how it changed their smile.
+Most patients are quite pleased with their results.
 If you don’t like your results, rest assured that effects are temporary and should wear off within a few months.

 Masseter Botox vs. Buccal Fat Removal